Leased Lines UK

 What is a Leased Line?

 Leased lines are a direct line between your business and the world-wide-web, offering outstanding performance for both voice and data connectivity.
 Because they offer high bandwidth and fast upload and download speeds at all times, they are the ideal way to link your office to the internet without contention with other businesses.
 Unlike a standard internet connection where download speeds heavily outweigh upload speeds, this connection is symmetrical and the data travels at equal speeds in both directions.

 A fibre optic leased line is a dedicated connection delivered directly to your business premises from the local exchange, providing robust and guaranteed high-speed performance, irrespective of the line’s length.
 It is the ideal option for businesses that regard high-speed internet access as mission-critical across both voice and data.

 Simply put, a leased line is a dedicated, fixed-bandwidth, symmetric data connection.
 It is the fastest, most secure and most reliable data connection option available on the market today for internet critical businesses.
-Why not contact Juno Telecoms, as a top UK leased line provider, to explore the leased line cost options available to you?
+Why not contact Juno Telecoms, as the top UK leased line providers, to explore the leased line cost options available to you?